 And Michael Schumacher's philosophy, one day after the decision by the FIA, what is it?
 Simple, if the rules are the same for everyone, he is sure to play with anyone:

 "No problem.
-I have already driven cars without electronics, in fact I started my F1 career in them.
+I have already driven cars without electronics, in fact I started my F1 career driving them.
 The difficulties will be for someone else".

-In Madonna di Campiglio for a final holiday break, the World Champion learned on Wednesday evening of the revolution in Formula 1 that abolishes telemetry, radio, back-up cars, traction and start controls, and automatic gearboxes.
-And he is not frightened.
+In Madonna di Campiglio for a final holiday break, the World Champion learned on Wednesday evening of the revolution in Formula 1 that abolishes telemetry, radio, reserve cars, traction and launch controls, and automatic gearboxes.
+And he is not afraid.
 Some interpret the revolution as a system to slow Ferrari down: does that not worry you?

 What is the difference between a single-seater with electronic aids and one without?